neherlab/tidy-tree/README.md

 - `--model`: Substitution model for IQ-TREE (default: `GTR+G`)
 - `--threads`: Number of CPU threads for IQ-TREE (default: 1)
 - `--iqtree-args`: Additional arguments to pass to IQ-TREE
+- `--ignore-missing-founders`: Ignore lineages in guide tree that lack founder sequences (by default, the script will error if founders are missing)
+- `--keep-founders`: Keep founder sequences as leaves in the final tree
+- `--root-lineage`: Root lineage for the tree

 ## Input File Formats